DataDog/dd-sdk-android/dd-sdk-android-fresco/README.md

-# Datadog Integration for Glide
+# Datadog Integration for Fresco

 ## Getting Started

-To include the Datadog integration for [Glide][1] in your project, simply add the following to your application's `build.gradle` file.
+To include the Datadog integration for [Fresco][1] in your project, simply add the following to your application's `build.gradle` file.

 ```